j-e/wedding/nyc.md

 ![New York City](/images/nyc.jpg){:.img-responsive .img-thumbnail}

 The weather may be chilly, but it will be the holiday season in New York, which means there will be plenty to do!
+You can get to Manhattan in minutes on the Path train --- the station is across the street from the hotel.

 Here are a few of our suggestions: